single.twig

 Superkite Brazil Action Underway

-Published 20th November 2019 by Andrea Susanne Opielka
+Published 20th November 2019 by Julio Furest

 The final event of the GKA Freestyle season is underway and the chase for the men’s championship is on! – DAY 2 ACTION IS LIVE NOW – HERE!